Rhinostone/gina/README.md

 > This is a `preview release`.
 We are looking for people to help us test and improve `Windows` support.
 > Some commands or features might not work since the framework is still under development & testing
+>
 > We have some applications using the framework in production and we are improving our code in order to release the `1.0.0` version: which should come by the end of 2022.
-Thank you for your patience !
+Thank you for your patience.

 ## Philosophy behind